 I hold a Ph.D in Neuroscience and I am currently Research Fellow at Tilburg University and Full Professor at University of Turin.
-I am also Honorary Research Fellow at the Nuffield Department of Clinical Neurosciences, University of Oxford (2015-2107; sponsored by Em.
+I have been also invited visiting scientist at the department of Experimental Psychology, University of Oxford (2015-2107; sponsored by Em.
 Prof. Weiskrantz); Honorary member of SCR Magdalen College Oxford, University of Oxford (2016-2017); Visiting fellow at the Netherlands Institute for Advances Study in the Humanities and Social Sciences (NIAS-KNAW) (2018).

 My studies concern the functional and structural neuroanatomy of the human visual system and emotion perception.
 I combine neuroimaging methods with psychophysics and I am particularly interested in patients with cortical blindness and in patients with hemispatial neglect.

 My studies are supported by the Vidi grant from NWO, by the FIRB 2012 from the MIUR and by a ERC consolidator grant 2017 from European Union, Horizon 2020.

 Alessia Celeghin, Post-doc

 I got my Ph.D. working on patients with hemianopia and blindsight under the supervision of prof. Carlo Alberto Marzi.
 I have been collaborating with prof. Beatrice De Gelder at Maastricht University, prof. Alain Ptito at McGill University Health Centre and prof. Luiz Pessoa at Maryland University with frequent work visits.
 My research interests concern visual awareness and affective neuroscience.